rickyharvywaldt/CSS50/content/_index.md

 ## What is CSS50?

 Not to confuse with Harvard University's introduction to Computer Science.
 This is also not a course.
-This is a growing collection of some useful, some beautiful CSS snippets in less than 50 lines of CSS.
+This is a growing collection of some useful, some beautiful CSS snippets in less than 50 lines of CSS that you can use in your own projects.